-Can you believe we’ve been living in Sydney for almost two years?!
+Can you believe we’ve been living in Sydney for almost three years?!
 Time flies when you’re having fun exploring.
 Lately we’ve had a few Mums message us to say they’re planning a trip to Sydney and asking our recommendations for things to do in Sydney with kids.
 We thought it was about time we write a blog sharing the things we love to do in our new home city.

 We’ve discovered Sydney has loads of family friendly attractions, restaurants and activities.
 Aside from the iconic places to visit, you’ll find spectacular beaches, fun ferry rides, modern playgrounds, tree top adventures and much more.
 As always our favourite things involve getting outdoors, keeping our boys active and checking out the local eats along the way!